jorekai/DQN-Timeseries-Anomaly-Detection/README.md

 # DQN-Timeseries-Anomaly-Detection

 This Repository focuses on Anomaly Detection with Reinforcement Learning.
 Starting with basic DQN Agents exploring Timeseries, modelled as an environment.
 The idea is taken from https://github.com/chengqianghuang/exp-anomaly-detector but I went with Tensorflow 2 as backend.
+The intermediate Goal is to run some Benchmarks on the most common Anomaly Detection Benchmark Datasets.
+In Future I might be able to support bi-/multivariate Timeseries.
+The Problem while working with univariate Timeseries is the small state space and strongly dependence on domain space of the Timeseries.

 # Prerequesites